-Research confirms that there is a statistically significant and quantitatively relevant effect on student learning.
-For this reasons, we ask that families ensure their children are in school and on time each day and ask that medical appointments, physical therapy, vacations, and other interruptions to the child's daily schedule be minimized to the greatest extent possible.
+Children should be in school and on time each day.
+Medical appointments, physical therapy, vacations, and other interruptions to the child's daily schedule should be minimized.

 Absences are excused for the following reasons: student illness, serious illness, medical emergency, or a wedding or death within the immediate family.
 A parent or doctor's note must be submitted to the office within two days of the return to school.